Saw Maung: Early life and career

 He was born on 5 December 1928 in Mandalay, British Burma.
 Saw Maung joined the army in 1945, three years before the country gained independence from Britain, and received a commission in 1952.
 From 1974 to 1976, he fought against communist insurgents and ethnic rebels along the border with Thailand.
 In 1976, he became a brigadier general, and in 1981 an adjutant-general.
 He became armed forces commander in 1983.

 Saw Maung was army chief of staff and defence minister in the brief government of Sein Lwin and became chairman of the junta when the army staged its coup in 1988 after the 8888 Uprising.
-He was effective ruler of the country as head of the State Law and Order Restoration Council (SLORC).
+He was an effective ruler of the country as head of the State Law and Order Restoration Council (SLORC).
 He also held the posts of prime minister and minister of foreign affairs.
 As a high-ranking member of the Burma Socialist Programme Party (BSPP), he provided continuity of leadership during a succession of short-lived predecessors that followed the toppling of Ne Win earlier in 1988.